t-ho/ngx-ui-loader/README.md

   constructor(private ngxService: NgxUiLoaderService) { }

   ngOnInit() {
-    this.ngxService.start(); // start foreground loading with 'default' id
+    this.ngxService.start(); // start foreground spinner of the master loader with 'default' taskId
     // Stop the foreground loading after 5s setTimeout(() => {
-      this.ngxService.stop(); // stop foreground loading with 'default' id }, 5000);
+      this.ngxService.stop(); // stop foreground spinner of the master loader with 'default' taskId }, 5000);

     // OR
     this.ngxService.startBackground('do-background-things');
     // Do something here...
     this.ngxService.stopBackground('do-background-things');

+    this.ngxService.startLoader('loader-01'); // start foreground spinner of the loader "loader-01" with 'default' taskId
+    // Stop the foreground loading after 5s setTimeout(() => {
+      this.ngxService.stopLoader('loader-01'); // stop foreground spinner of the loader "loader-01" with 'default' taskId }, 5000);
   }
 }